ulitol97/comet/docs/5-testing_auditing/unit-tests.md

   1. RDF data is generated in all accepted formats.
   2. Validation schemas are generated in all accepted engines and formats.
-  3. All combinations are used to perform validations, testing that the validation output is correct
+  3. All combinations are used to perform validations, testing that the validation output is correct.

 ### Halting

 - Goals:
-  - Ensure that @APP_NAME@'s validation stream halts when configured to do so for either invalid or erroring validations
+  - Ensure that @APP_NAME@'s validation stream halts when configured to do so for either invalid or erroring validations.

 - Modus operandi:
-  1. Well formatted and badly formatted RDF data is generated
+  1. Well formatted and badly formatted RDF data is generated.
-  2. Validation schemas that won't validate the data are generated
+  2. Validation schemas that won't validate the data are generated.
   3. The data is validated against the schemas, checking that the correct error is thrown for each situation.